Anjum Moudgil

 Anjum Moudgil (born 5 January 1994) is an Indian sport shooter.

 Early life

 Anjum took up shooting while studying in Sacred Heart Senior Secondary School in Chandigarh.
 She completed her graduation and post graduation in humanities from DAV College, Chandigarh.
 She completed her Masters in sports psychology.
 She is an avid abstract artist and has sold many of her artworks.

-She became a Sub Inspector (SI) with Punjab Police, India.
+She became a sub-inspector (SI) with Punjab Police, India.

 Career

-At the ISSF World Championship in Changwon, Anjum Moudgil won a Silver medal in the women's 10m air rifle event.
+First Indian Female athlete to win World championship medal in Olympic event At the ISSF World Championship in Changwon, Anjum Moudgil won a silver medal in the women's 10m air rifle event.

-The 24 years old shooter, shot a total of 248.4 in the eight-women final to open the Indian senior squad's medal account in the prestigious tournament.
+The 24-year-old Anjum shot a total of 248.4 in the eight-women final to open the Indian senior squad's medal account in the prestigious tournament.

 2016

-She took 9th Position at the 2016 World Cup, Munich and silver medal in World University Championship.
+She took 9th position at the 2016 World Cup, Munich and silver medal in World University Championship.
 She took gold in South Asian Games.

 2017

 She won the silver medal in 10m Air Rifle Sardar Sajjan Singh Sethi Memorial Masters.